-12 Apply assimilation increments (ASM)
+Apply assimilation increments (ASM)

-Authors: D. Lea, K. Mogensen, A. Weaver, M. Martin ...
+Authors: D. Lea, K. Mogensen, A. Weaver, M. Martin...

-12.1 Direct initialization 200
+12.0.5 Direct initialization

-12.2 Incremental Analysis Updates 200
+12.0.6 Incremental Analysis Updates 19

-12.3 Implementation details 201
+12.1 Implementation details

+12.1.1 Assimilation increments file 19.

 The ASM branch adds the functionality to apply increments to model variables, temperature, salinity, sea surface height, velocity and sea ice concentration.
 These are read into the model from a file which may be produced by data assimilation.
 This code is controlled by the namelist nam\asminc.
 There is a brief description of all the namelist options provided.
 To build the ASM code key\asminc must be set.